Zaffe24/AS_VASAseq_sc_pipeline/README.md

 snakemake --profile profile/ filtering_cleaned
 ```
 ### Output
-- `logs/<patient_id>/` contains logs files for each job run on the cluster, organized per rule.
+- `logs/<patient_id>/` contains logs files for each job run on the cluster, organized by rule.
-- LIST ALL OUTPUTS cleaend/
+- All the output files are stored in the `<patient_id>/cleaned` directory:
+  - demultiplxed
 ## II.
 Transcriptome extension

 ## III.
 Micro-exon discovery